centino90/Advance-Database-Documentation/README.md

 * ***<h4>Stored Procedures</h4>*** - A good database system should have stored procedures stored within the database to further automate the processes and operations when interacting with the system.

-   18. **`Query 18: Verify User`** - This stored procedure is responsible for verifying a user based on the input (username, password, email) they give and then returns username and user_id if verified.
+   18. **`Query 18: Stored Procedure 1`** - This stored procedure is responsible for verifying a user based on the input (username, password, email) they give and then returns username and user_id if verified.
          ```SQL
             CREATE PROCEDURE verifyUser(
                IN v_uname VARCHAR(50),